 John Berardi of Precision Nutrition (a certification I am currently taking) makes the point often in his blogs: if you don’t change how you eat, exercise will avail you nothing in your weight loss project.
 Myself, I lost my first 40 lbs without doing a single bit of exercise.
 Someone I’ve worked with in the past – a woman – lost 104 lbs without doing any exercise.
 Exercise simply is not necessary to get you to your goal weight.
 Some of you will argue that it is: you will tell me that you can’t lose weight beyond a certain point without doing exercise.
 Exercise is not your problem, your metabolism is.
 Your metabolism is compromised, and it can be fixed!
 I will speak more about this in a bit.

 The bottom line?
 Use diet for weight loss, and exercise for your cardiovascular health, muscle mass maintenance and bone health.
 Exercise IS ABSOLUTELY ESSENTIAL for prolonging life.
 Women, you are more prone to osteoporosis than we men are, so you absolutely need resistance training 2 or more times per week!!!
 NOT CARDIO…resistance training.
 You need cardio as well, but resistance training for sure.
+This is why it’s important to make sure that you do exercise though, you can even get health monitors to help keep on your fitness.

 And men…you need resistance training in order to maintain your muscle mass.
 Do some cardio as well, but make sure you get in at least 2 workouts per week using resistance.